Follow the Journey

 Two of our students were volunteering in Kathmandu at the time of the earthquake.… Read More

 On all of our Carpe Diem gap year programs, we politely ask that students leave their cell phones, computers, and any other wi-fi devices at home for the duration.

 “WHAT?!!
 3 MONTHS WITHOUT AN iPHONE?!
 OMG!
 WTF!
 LMFAO!”

 The above response, though imaginary, is not far removed from what we sometimes receive.
-In the environment of today, “unplugging” is often seen as a radical gesture, something… Read More
+In the environment of today, “unplugging” is often seen as a radical gesture, something for neo-Luddites or social… Read More

 Congratulations!
 You’ve decided to travel internationally during your gap year.
 You’re thinking about all the new people you’ll meet, the adventures you’ll have, the places you’ll go – but have you considered the environmental impact you’ll have?